cypress-io/circleci-orb/README.md

   - cypress/run:
 ```

 You can also use your own executor by passing in your own Docker image.
-See our full list of images on [Docker Hub](https://hub.docker.com/r/cypress/browsers/tags), or feel free to compose your own image and use as part of the workflow.
+See the full list of Cypress images on [Docker Hub](https://hub.docker.com/r/cypress/browsers/tags), or compose your own image with the [Cypress Docker Factory](https://github.com/cypress-io/cypress-docker-images#cypressfactory).

 ```yaml
 version: 2.1